Speierers/speierers.github.io/index.md

 Hello world!
-My name is Sebastien Speierer and I am currently a research engineer at the Realistic Graphics Lab at EPFL, mainly working on the development of the [Mitsuba 2](https://github.com/mitsuba-renderer/mitsuba2/) renderer.
+My name is Sebastien Speierer and I am currently a research engineer at the Realistic Graphics Lab at EPFL, working on the development of the [Mitsuba 2](https://github.com/mitsuba-renderer/mitsuba2/) renderer and other projects.

 > YOU SHOUDN'T BE HERE: this website is WIP